 Xavier is a 22-year-old recent college graduate.
-They are living at home with their parents until they can get a job.
-They feel their last interview went well and are hopeful they will get a job offer in the next two weeks.
-They started building credit a year ago by using a credit card and paying off the balance every month.
-Their credit score is fair at 682.
-Xavier's concern for the environment made them want an electric car.
-They know it might cost more to purchase, but hope it will cost less to own and maintain since they won't be buying gas.
-The one they want will cost \$32,450.
-They have saved \$8,000 and need to finance the rest.
-Their parents have agreed to be co-signers on the loan.
+He's living at home with his parents until he can get a job.
+He feels his last interview went well and is hopeful he will get a job offer in the next two weeks.
+He started building credit a year ago by using a credit card and paying off the balance every month.
+His credit score is fair at 682.
+Xavier's concern for the environment made him want an electric car.
+He knows it might cost more to purchase, but hopes it will cost less to own and maintain since he won't be buying gas.
+The one he wants will cost him \$32,450.
+He has saved \$8,000 and needs to finance the rest.
+His parents have agreed to be co-signers on the loan.